Unlikely intersections in the Torelli locus and the G-functions method: Trivial relations

 \subsubsection{The main result}

 Let $y_{i,j}$ with $1\leq i\leq \mu$ and $1\leq j\leq h$ be the entries of the first $h$ columns of the matrix $P_{X/S}$.
-The aforementioned work of Andr\'e, see \ref{existence}, guarantees that these are G-functions.
-This is happening with respect to a local parameter $x$ of $S'$ at $s_0$, with respect to which the $y_{i,j}$ can be written as power series.
+The aforementioned work of Andr\'e, see \Cref{existence}, guarantees that these are G-functions.
+Note that this is all happening with respect to the rational function $x\in K(S')$ of $S'$ which only vanishes at $s_0$, with respect to which the $y_{i,j}$ can be written as power series.
+See also the proof of \Cref{changeofplace} and the remarks that follow it.

 For the remainder of this section we consider the above notation fixed.
 The rest of this section is dedicated to describing the generic, or ``trivial'', relations among the G-functions $y_{i,j}$.
 Indeed, we prove the following: